 Earn a Certificate in Information Systems Cybersecurity

-Along the way to earning your master’s degree, you can also earn a Penn State Postbaccalaureate Certificate in Information Systems Cybersecurity.
+Penn State also offers an online Graduate Certificate in Information Systems Cybersecurity program.
+12 of the 15 credits from the certificate may be applied toward the Master of Professional Studies in Cybersecurity Analytics and Operations.
 It’s a great way to add a recognized Penn State credential to your résumé while you continue to work toward graduation.
 A separate application is required.